Photos Home Page

 Class: Indomptable (1878)

-Requin (1st class coast defense ironclad) during World War I with Jaureguiberry behind her.
+Requin (1st class coast defense battleship) during World War I with Jaureguiberry behind her.
 (Photo: Shipscribe)